Elvira Manuel

 Doña Elvira Manuel de Villena Suárez de Figueroa (c.after 1444–c.after 1506) was a Spanish court official.
 She served as duenna of Catherine of Aragon.

+Life and career

-Elvira Manuel was a Castilian noblewoman, married to Don Pedro Manuel.
-She was described as stern and proud.
+Elvira Manuel was the daughter of Juan Manuel de Villena Fonseca, lord of Belmonte de Campos and Aldonza Suarez de Figueroa, and married to Don Pedro Gomez Manrique.

 She was appointed first lady-in-waiting and head of Catherine's female retinue before her departure to England in 1501.
 While the Count and Countess de Cabra were to act as head of Catherine's household, Elvira Manuel became governess and chaperone and entrusted to act as a mother substitute.
+She was formally employed as a duena (head of household), camarera mayor (chief lady in waiting) and guarda de las damas (guardian of the ladies), while her husband served as majo-domo and her son Inigo, as master of the pages of Catherine.

+She was described as stern and proud.
 Catherine's mother, Queen Isabella I of Castile, trusted Elvira completely.
 She and her husband, Ferdinand II of Aragon, instructed the Duke de Estrada that Elvira would order Catherine's household according to her discretion and their orders, and he should see that Catherine do as Elvira advised.